2023 Grantee: Arjun Gupta, MD

 Research Project: Medication-related Financial Burdens in Older Adults with Pancreatic Cancer

-Award: 2023 Pancreatic Cancer Action Network Career Development Award
+Award: 2023 Pancreatic Cancer Action Network Career Development Award, funded by an anonymous donor

 Award Period: July 1, 2023 – June 30, 2025